pal03377/master-thesis/thesis.typ

 )[
   Note: Answer the questions "How did you design the system?", "How do the algorithms work?", "How to extend your system?" and more.
 ]

+Why does Artemis not directly send programming submissions to Athena and Athena has to download them?
+- Too large payload with lots of ZIP files of repositories
+- Transmission format would be a bit unclear: ZIP content does not fit into JSON; providing files directly inline in JSON does not feel right either (too much and too coupled)
+- Athena can access the repositories as needed and cache them easily
+- More general: Other LMSses probably already have a way to access a repository as well and can provide the URL instead of having to encode it in some way in the request

 == Feature 1